Doubt (manga): Media

-Written and drawn by Yoshiki Tonogai, the chapters of Doubt have been published in Square Enix's Monthly Shōnen Gangan since its premiere on July 12, 2007.
+Written and illustrated by Yoshiki Tonogai, the chapters of Doubt have been published in Square Enix's Monthly Shōnen Gangan since its premiere on July 12, 2007.
 The series ended its run on February 12, 2009, with a total of twenty chapters.
 One chapter was also serialized in the magazine in May 2009 to commemorate the release of a drama CD adaptation, which was released May 27, 2009.
-A sequel titled Judge began serialization in Monthly Shōnen Gangan January 2010.

 In North America, Yen Press announced the English release of the manga in September 2012.
 The two volumes in English were released in omnibus format on April 23, 2013.